razvannicolae/muscle-metrics/README.md

 ├── semg/                      # Directory for EMG sensor data ├── saved_models/              # Directory for saving PyTorch models
 ├── classification.json        # Form classification labels (Key is session #, value is 1 for proper, 0 for poor {"0": "1", "1": "0"})
+├── .env                       # Stores OPENPOSE_PATH variable which should be equal to absolute path for openPose.exe
 ```

 ## Setup Instructions